 Purchase price + 1.5 % (purchase price x years of ownership) = Resale Price

-In addition, if you make substantial additions to the living space of your home, such as adding a bedroom or building a garage, the Value Added by the capital improvement will be added to the resale price.
+In addition, if substantial additions to the living space of a home are made, such as adding a bedroom or building a garage, the added value of the capital improvement will be added to the resale price.